Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/1-call-api/README.md

 ### CORS settings

-For the purpose of the sample, **cross-origin resource sharing** is enabled for **all** domains and methods.
+For the purpose of the sample, **cross-origin resource sharing** (CORS) is enabled for **all** domains and methods, using the Express.js cors middleware.
 This is insecure and only used for demonstration purposes here.
 In production, you should modify this as to allow only the domains that you designate.
 If your web API is going to be hosted on **Azure App Service**, we recommend configuring CORS on the App Service itself.

 ```javascript
 const express = require('express');